muhme/joomla-branches-tester/README.md

 ---

 :fairy: *"Shut up and listen.
-The email traffic is explained using the Joomla branch 5.1-dev with the use cases password reset and System Tests."*
+The email traffic is explained using a Joomla 5.1 instance with
+        the use cases of password reset and System Tests."*

 ![Joomla Branches Tester – Email Traffic](images/email.svg)